zhiqing-xiao/sn/README.md

 Zhiqing has removed errata entries that have been corrected in the PDF attached on 2023-11-16 email.
-Zhiqing thanks for editors' efforts that resolve most of previous issues, as well as update Section 4.1.1 and Section 15.2 according to Word files.
+Zhiqing thanks for editors' efforts that resolve most of previous issues.

 ----

+Update on 2023-11-23

+- **One more items about indentation:** **(Feedback based on the PDF 2023-11-16.)** For the first paragraph in every chapter: Currently only Chapter 10 has first-line indentation but other chapters are not.
+Let us make it consistent.
+Say, remove the first-line indentation in chapter 10.

 Update on 2023-11-22